-Short BIO (Complete CV) – Mahdi Nikdast is an Assistant Professor in the Department of Electrical and Computer Engineering at Colorado State University (CSU).
-Prof. Nikdast received his Ph.D. in Electronic and Computer Engineering from The Hong Kong University of Science and Technology (HKUST), Hong Kong, in 2014, where he was a member of the Mobile Computing System Lab (now called the Big Data System Lab).
-After his Ph.D., he started a Postdoctoral at McGill University and Polytechnique Montreal (in collaboration with Concordia University), Canada, where he was a member of the Photonics System Group and Heterogenous Embedded System Lab.
+Short BIO (Complete CV) – Mahdi Nikdast is an Assistant Professor and a Rockwell-Anderson Professor in the Department of Electrical and Computer Engineering at Colorado State University (CSU) where he is directing the Electronic-PhotoniC System Design (ECSyD) Laboratory.
+Prof. Nikdast received his Ph.D. in Electronic and Computer Engineering from The Hong Kong University of Science and Technology (HKUST), Hong Kong, in 2014, where he was a member of the Mobile Computing System Lab (now called the Big Data System Lab & OPTICS Lab).
+From 2014 to 2017, he was a postdoctoral fellow at McGill University and Polytechnique Montreal, Quebec, Canada, where he was a member of the Photonic DataCom Group and Heterogenous Embedded System Lab.